 Find out more about GEN 103 and 104: Special Topics in College Mathematics.

-Reading: Students whose scores on the Reading COMPASS exam are less than 85 (or whose scores on the KentuckY Online TEsting (KYOTE) Reading exam are less than 20) will be required to register for GEN105, Special Topics in Supplemented College Reading.
+Reading: Students whose scores on the ACCUPLACER Next Generation Reading exam are less than 244 (or whose scores on the KentuckY Online TEsting (KYOTE) Reading exam are less than 20) will be required to register for GEN 105, Special Topics in Supplemented College Reading during their first academic year.
 Advisors working with students are obliged to assist them in developing an individual schedule of classes that meets this state mandate and university requirement.

 Find out more about GEN105: Special Topics in Supplemented College Reading